Skip to main content

 • Add error handling — include condition nodes to handle failure cases gracefully.
 Consider what should happen if a joint can’t reach its target.

 • Use meaningful names — name nodes and workflows descriptively.
-“Move to inspection position” is better than “Node 1”.
+“Alert on person in zone A” is better than “Node 1”.